mbohutinska/PolyplChapter/README.md

 Converting vcf to TreeMix input, and running TreeMix
+0. Download TreeMix and get familiar with the software (https://bitbucket.org/nygcresearch/treemix/wiki/Home).

-1. to extract variable sites from your vcf with fourfold sites:
+1. Extract variable sites from your vcf with fourfold sites.
+Here we also add an outgroup population from the most ancestral diploid lineage of A. arenosa - BDO.
+You may find the filtering script (for slurm cluster) in the folder PartC.

 ``
 qsub filter4dVariable.sh